 - Leaders Should Assist: The big bosses must ensure that there is an effective reward system in place.
 They need to practice what they preach.
 By doing this, workers will have faith and happiness in the system.

 - HR Responsibility: Since the Hiring & HR team plans everything, the HR team defines the reward system.
-They determine the distribution of rewards and ensure that such rigorously evaluated rewards are distributed fairly.
+They determine the distribution of rewards and ensure that such carefully evaluated rewards are distributed fairly.
 The system enables workers to perform their work better and feel good about it.

 - Talk About It Clearly: Employees must understand how the reward system operates.
 Managers and HR must simplify it.
 When employees get it, they will be excited and perform better.
 Simple explanations make employees believe in the system and remain happy.